Recumbent Biking

 Power is essential for multi-day tours, and when you're hopping from campsite to campsite where you can't recharge overnight, you need something more than a battery pack to get you by.
 For that reason I had a Shutter Precision SV-8 dynamo hub built into a new front wheel, paired with the Sinewave Cycles Revolution USB Converter that's mounted to the front derailleur post, providing me with power to any USB devices as long as I am traveling more than 3.5mph.
 I do also carry an Anker 325 Power Bank for charging overnight or other devices as I ride.
 Recently I purchased an Anker SOLIX 30W Solar Panel, which I had originally thought of mounting to the back of the bike to catch some rays while riding, but I quickly realized that it would just be too much to hang off the back end, so I use it for supplimental power at camp.

 Another challenge of riding a recumbent designed before mobile phones is where to mount my iPhone.
 I absolutely love Peak Design's products so I was overjoyed when I found out they make a smart-phone case and mount combo.
-I use the Everyday case for iPhone paired with their Out Front Bike Mount - the design is absolutely amazing, using strong magnets the phone just snaps in place, no fidgeting with arms or levers.
+I use the Everyday case for iPhone paired with their Creator Kit Mount - the design is absolutely amazing, using strong magnets the phone just snaps in place, no fidgeting with arms or levers.
 To get the phone off, simply press one of the buttons on the back while tilting the phone up and it pops right off.
 Totally secure, and simple to use.
 I'll never use another mount.
+Previously I had it mounted to the deraileur post up front, but I wanted it closer to me and more out of my line of sight while riding, so I am now using a custom 3D printed mount attached to the main beam just in front of my seat.
+Many thanks to CJ Hoyle for designing it and being kind enough to send me the plans for free!

 For recording my rides and making YouTube travelogues I went with the Insta360 One X2 action camera.
 I chose the Insta360 over a GoPro because I like that it records everything around you and then you go back in post and choose where the camera "points".
 A clamp with the standard 1/4" mount screw on the derailleur post allows me to attach the standard Insta360 invisible selfie stick, this way I can just reach forward and click record.
 If I want to get more cinematic shots I have the Extended Edition Selfie Stick which extends from 14" out to a ridiculous 9.8ft - this allows me to get the camera pretty far away from the bike, creating almost drone like footage.
 For additional shooting with my iPhone I purchased a DJI Osmo Mobile SE phone gimbal.